AyHa1810/touhou-midi-collection/README.md

 ## Acknowledgement
 Thanks to the admin of the [Gamebana](https://gamebanana.com/projects/35179) for maintaining the project, and all the contributors for contributing to the project.

+If you want to know more about TouHou, you can visit the official [TouHou Wiki](https://en.touhouwiki.net/wiki/Touhou_Wiki) maintained by TouHou community.